annie1k/Drink-App/README.md

 drinking reminder application for people like her to keep her kidney healthier.
 The application will have clean interface and no ads. for better user experience.

+**User Stories**:

+- As a user, I want to be able to get a suggested daily drinking according to my age and gender.

+- As a user, I want to be able to edit my daily goals according to the daily needs (say want to drink more for days have heavy sports activity).

+- As a user, I want to be able to have visualized water drinking process for the day.

+- As a user, I want to be able to get some warm encourage after achieving my daily goal.

+- As a user, I want to be able to tracking my water drinking history by some understandable and easy read graphs.

+- As a user, I hope it is a free and clean application.